 Subscribers should consult their own legal advisers with respect to their rights and the remedies available to them.

 The rights discussed above are in addition to and without derogation from any other rights or remedies, which subscribers may have at law.

 Item 12 FINANCIAL STATEMENTS

-Attached are the audited financial statements for the Trust.
+Attached is the audited opening statement of financial position for the Trust.